 With MSI Package Builder you can track changes made to your operating system and create a deployment package based on these changes.
-With the help of the monitoring technology, you can easily create an MSI or an App-V package from any installation you want and even on any changes you performed manually.
+With the help of the monitoring technology, you can easily create an MSI, an App-V or an MSIX/AppX package from any installation you want and even on any changes you performed manually.
 Just start monitoring, perform the changes and stop monitoring – the new project created will contain all these changes.
 You can launch the advanced monitoring with an ability of creating a deployment package on completion choosing the Advanced Monitoring option within the Repackage Installation wizard.

 Within the scope of the monitoring process configuration, first you are proposed to provide a name for the project to be created as the monitoring results.
 This project will contain all changes performed by the running processes to the operating system during the monitoring session.

-On the next step, you are about to choose if you would like to create an MSI package or an App-V package on a basis of the monitoring results.
+On the next step, you are about to choose if you would like to create an MSI package, an App-V package or an MSIX/AppX package on a basis of the monitoring results.